suanno/adiabatic_theorem/README.md

 ## Introduction
 Here is presented an animation that shows the validity of the adiabatic approximation for an harmonic oscillator with a slow varying frequency.

-The theorem states that the wave function where the system is "**follows**" the _instantaneous ground state_ of the system, in this sense:
+The theorem states that the wave function where the system is _**follows**_ the _instantaneous ground state_ of the system, in this sense:

 If you slowly vary the frequency of the oscillator, then the potential (and so the ground state) shape changes in time (so it makes sense talking of the _instantaneous ground state_).
 During the evolution of the system's state, its _absolute value_ is well approximated by the one of the _instantaneous ground state_, as soon as you change the frequency slowly in time.
 ## How the code works